-By 2005 there were about 200 children coming, in morning and afternoon shifts, to be pupils at this new Twitti School.
-The name Twitti was chosen since the word ‘twitti’ means the smallest twig, a symbol for these tiny children who were becoming part of the powerful tree of education.
-When this ‘school in the house’ was reaching its physical limits, an amazing re-connection occurred.
-Mr. and Mrs. Maonde, by means of the Internet, began to correspond with three Canadians who had worked with them at Namwala Secondary School in Southern Province more than thirty-five years earlier.
-Mr. Maonde requested their help in financing the construction of a ‘real’ school.
+By 2005 there were about 200 children coming each day, in morning and afternoon shifts, to be pupils at this new Twitti School.
+The name Twitti is from the word for 'the smallest twig', a symbol for these tiny children who were becoming part of the great tree of education.
+When this 'school in the house' was reaching its physical limits, an amazing re-connection occurred.
+Mr. and Mrs. Maonde began to correspond with three Canadians who had worked with them at Namwala Secondary School in Southern Province more than thirty-five years earlier.
+Mr. Maonde requested their help in financing the construction of a 'real' school.

 Shelley O'Callaghan shelley.oc@icloud.com